 The Language Access Plan (LAP) policy for the Courts of Mohave County, including the Probation Department, outlines the services provided to persons with limited English proficiency (LEP) in compliance with Title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d et seq.; 45 C.F.R. § 80.1 et seq.; and 28 C.F.R. § 42.101-42.112).
-LEP individuals are persons who do not speak English as their primary language and who have a limited ability to read, write, speak, or understand English.
-The purpose of this policy is to provide a framework for the provision of timely and reasonable language assistance, and to ensure meaningful access to court and probation services for LEP individuals who come in contact with the Courts of Mohave County.
+The purpose of this policy is to provide a framework for the provision of timely and reasonable language assistance to LEP individuals who come in contact with the Courts of Mohave County.

+This policy was developed to ensure meaningful access to court services for persons with limited English proficiency.
 Although court interpreters are provided for persons with a hearing loss, those services are covered under the Americans with Disabilities Act rather than Title VI of the Civil Rights Act, and therefore will not be addressed in this policy.